ome/ome-files-cpp/docs/sphinx/conversion.rst

 A fixed set of types
 ^^^^^^^^^^^^^^^^^^^^

+:cpp:class:`ome::compat::variant` (the equivalent of the C++17
-:cpp:class:`boost::variant` may be used to store a limited set of different types: This avoids the :cpp:class:`boost::any` problem of not being able to handle all possible types, since the scope is limited to a set of allowed types, and a :cpp:type:`static_visitor` can ensure that all types are supported by the code at compile time.
+`std::variant`) may be used to store a limited set of different types.
+This avoids the :cpp:class:`std::any` problem of not being able to handle all possible types, since the scope is limited to a set of allowed types, and a :cpp:type:`Visitor` can ensure that all types are supported by the code at compile time.

 .. code-block:: cpp

-  typedef boost::variant<int, std::string> variants;
+  typedef ome::compat::variant<int, std::string> variants;
   std::vector<variants> v;
   v.push_back(43);
   v.push_back("ATTO 647N");

 - Store a set of discriminated types
-- “External polymorphism” via :cpp:type:`static_visitor`
+- “External polymorphism” via a :cpp:type:`Visitor`
 - Used to store original metadata
 - Used to store nD pixel data of different pixel types